Regions of the Czech Republic

 Institutions of higher education – type, number of students:

-one public university - College of Polytechnics Jihlava (2,300 students)
+the College of Polytechnics Jihlava (2,370 students)

 Sectors in which the region excels: